llimllib/node-esbuild-executable/README.md

 You can build a deno version of this binary with `make dist/sum_deno`, which runs `deno compile -o dist/sum_deno ./deno/index.js`

-**Update**: Deno version 1.40.2, which I had previously used, generated a very large binary that was extremely slow; it appears [they have improved executable generation greatly](https://deno.com/blog/v1.41) in version 1.41.0, which generates a smaller and faster binary.
-I used 1.41.0 for the below

 **Pros**

 - much simpler compilation command
-- the resulting binary is between `bun` and node SEA in size (58mb)
+- the resulting binary is between `bun` and node SEA in size
-- the executable runs with low overhead

 ## Why use make?